miman/docker-local-ai/ollama/ReadMe.md

 The list of models that can be used can be found here: https://ollama.com/library

+The models downloaded to your Ollama server will be placed on a separate Docker volume called **_ollama_**, so they are kept even if you delete the container & reinstalls a newer version.

+The Ollama srv docker image is configured to use you NVidia GPU for faster inference.

 ## Local WebUI for Ollama

 Open WebUI is an extensible, self-hosted AI interface that adapts to your workflow, all while operating entirely offline.